Thomas Blackwell (principal): Life

 He was born in 1660 the son of Thomas Blackwell calenderer in Glasgow and his wife, Janet Knox.
 He was educated at Glasgow University training as a minister.
 He was licensed to preach as a Church of Scotland minister by the Presbytery of Glasgow in February 1693.

 He was ordained at Paisley Abbey in August 1694.
 In November 1700 he translated to "second charge" of the Kirk of St Nicholas in Aberdeen.
 In May 1711 he moved to first charge of Greyfriars Church, Aberdeen.
 He was awarded a Doctor of Divinity (DD) and adopted a second role as Professor of Divinity at Marischal College in the same year.

 From 1714 to 1728 he was Patron of the Seven Incorporated Trades of Aberdeen.

-In 1717 he succeeded Robert Paterson as principal of Marischal College.
+On 30 September 1717 he succeeded Robert Paterson as principal of Marischal College.
+His nomination was the first to be done by the crown, as the Earl Marischal has forfeited his rights to do so.
 A senior figure in the Church of Scotland, he travelled to London with William Carstares of Edinburgh University to discuss the Patronage and Toleration Act in the run up to the Act of Union 1707.
 This led to the Church Patronage (Scotland) Act 1711.

 He died on 3 October 1728.

 Family

-He married Christian Johnston (d.1749) daughter of John Johnston of Glasgow.
+He married Christian Johnston (d.1749), daughter of John Johnston of Glasgow.